 As a rising senior, Madison Moore ’15 wanted her last internship to be epic.
 “I wanted to go out strong,” she says.
 And strong she did.
 The media and communication major landed an internship with Philly.com, a dominant news site located in Philadelphia.

 “I’ll be learning about breaking news and social media, writing stories for different sections and working on a summer-long special project, to be determined….by me!” said Moore.

 The Telford-native and commuter student worked hard to get to this point, choosing DelVal because of the small, community feel of campus.
 “I felt like I would get the most experience and knowledge, and not just be another name on a roll call list,” she said.

-In addition to revitalizing the student newspaper, Moore also works as a writing tutor, was the social media coordinator for the Precarious Alliance, is part of the Presidential Fellows Program, and since her sophomore year has been an intern in the University’s marketing and communications office.
+Moore also worked as a writing tutor, was the social media coordinator for the Precarious Alliance, part of the Presidential Fellows Program, and since her sophomore year, she was an intern in the University’s marketing and communications office.